-- 21.12.1 To ensure the affordable homes are available in perpetuity, and that they are satisfactorily managed and maintained, the Council prefers all affordable homes to be provided through an Approved RSL, and managed by them or by the local ALMO Derby Homes. - 21.12.2 The RSLs on our approved list have been through a rigorous assessment.
-If developers want to use an RSL who is not on this list, or another Housing Corporation accredited management organisation, then their suitability will have to be individually assessed. - 21.12.3 Derby City Council also recognises the importance of the services that Black and Minority Ethnic (BME) associations can provide to BME communities in Derby.
-Therefore the aspiration is for an element of the affordable properties to be managed by a BME led association, and/or for the BME led association to be involved in the design and construction process. - 21.12.4 It is recognised that it is good practice for the applicant to involve the managing organisation early in discussions regarding a proposal in order to benefit from their experience in delivering and managing affordable housing.
+- 21.12.1 To ensure the affordable homes are available in perpetuity, and that they are satisfactorily managed and maintained, the Council prefers all affordable homes to be provided through an Approved RSL, and to be managed by them or by the local ALMO Derby Homes. - 21.12.2 The RSLs on our approved list have been through a rigorous assessment.
+If developers want to use an RSL which is not on this list, or another Housing Corporation accredited management organisation, then their suitability will have to be individually assessed. - 21.12.3 Derby City Council also recognises the importance of the services that Black and Minority Ethnic (BME) associations can provide to BME communities in Derby.
+Therefore the Council expects the management of 20% of properties in high demand for BME groups to be transferred to a BME led association, and/or for the BME led association to be involved in the design and construction process. - 21.12.4 It is recognised that it is good practice for the applicant to involve the managing organisation early in discussions regarding a proposal in order to benefit from their experience in delivering and managing affordable housing.